pecio/stretch-nfsv4-keepalived/README.md

 </target>
 ```

-We define a single target "iqn.2018-08.es.raulpedroche:lun1"
+We define a single target "iqn.2020-02.es.raulpedroche:svc1"
-(actually "lun1" is not too good a name, as this is a target
-containing LUNs).
 For it, we set up:
-* a single data LUN backed by the whole `/dev/sdb`
+* a single data LUN backed by the whole `/dev/sdc`
 * an access list allowing `192.168.50.11` and `192.168.50.12` (the two NFS servers)
 * inbound and outbound shared secrets for challenge/response authentication